 That quarterly figure comes to us via the TSR internal newsletter Random Events in an article written by Kevin Blume.
-Kevin had joined TSR Hobbies at his older brother Brian’s behest in 1977 to help mind finances; he also oversaw hiring in the following years as the company began recruiting outside of its immediate circle of friends and family.
+Kevin had joined TSR Hobbies at his older brother Brian’s behest in late 1976 to help mind finances; he also oversaw hiring in the following years as the company began recruiting outside of its immediate circle of friends and family.
 After holding the titles of Controller and Treasurer, Kevin joined Brian and Gygax on TSR’s Board of Directors as of the November 4, 1980 shareholder meeting.
 Surely the Blume family stock holdings influenced that decision, and in September 1981, at the height of TSR’s boom, Melvin Blume transferred his 200 shares of stock to Kevin—previously Kevin held only 5 shares.
 This was a controversial transaction within TSR; William Niebling argued it should be blocked for violating the shareholder agreement, but over his objections Kevin was issued a certificate.
 He then became the third-largest shareholder, behind Gygax and his brother, who then acted as Chairman of the Board.

 Kevin’s presence on the board led to some confusion about the governance of TSR.
 An article in the March 1982 Random Events briefly outlined that TSR Hobbies had a “President’s Office” which is “held by three individuals: Gary, Brian and Kevin… all decisions of the President’s Office or of the Board of Directors are unanimous—they agree or no decision is made.
 All votes are equal, no two can be a majority.”
 Those words were written by another member of the Blume family, Doug Blume.
 In the following issue of the newsletter, however, a front page article by Gary Gygax, accompanied by a foreboding portrait of him, qualifies the previous issue’s “explanation of how our corporation operates” as only “basically correct.”
 While conceding that “TSR is managed by its Directors, and the three of us do operate by consensus,” he bluntly insists that “decision making at the senior exec level is not by consensus, however.
 The Presidential Office [i.e. Gygax] is on top… Next is the office of Brian, the Senior Executive Officer.
 Then comes Kevin as Chief Operating Officer.”